slaubi/the-fast-track/5.4/en/7-database.rst

     $ symfony cloud:tunnel:open
     $ symfony var:expose-from-tunnel

 By default, Platform.sh services are not exposed as environment variables on the local machine.
 You must explicitly do so by running the ``var:expose-from-tunnel`` command.
 Why?
 Connecting to the production database is a dangerous operation.
 You can mess with *real* data.
-Requiring the flag is how you confirm that this *is* what you want to do.

 Now, connect to the remote PostgreSQL database via ``symfony run psql`` as before: